fuekiin/spectrum-launch-control/README.md

 The vehicle's parameters can be configured in `vehicleConfig` located in the `config/` directory.
 This file allows setting expected and projected ranges for various metrics like velocity, altitude, and temperature.
 It enables easy adjustments to thresholds for warnings and danger alerts.

+### Note on Altitude Configuration

+As a developer, I encountered some uncertainties regarding the exact behavior of the 'altitude' parameter.
+Consequently, I'm not entirely sure if the current setup in `vehicleConfig` is perfectly accurate.
+However, the altitude configuration can be easily adjusted using the `altitude` properties in `vehicleConfig` to better match the expected behavior of the Spectrum vehicle.

 ## Using SWR for Data Fetching

 SWR (stale-while-revalidate) is used for data fetching due to its several benefits: